racyusdelanoo/bpf-tutorial/README.md

     curl http://www.google.com

 The output of this command should be a print of the requested page's HTML code.
+Since HTTP operates over TCP, once we load the program we should not receive the response to the request above.

 Load the program using the `ip` tool: